This Repayment Method Crushes Debt One High-Interest Account at a Time

 Theoretically, after the student loans were paid off, you’d start paying toward your next (and in this case last) debt — the car loan.

 But here’s the kicker: The car loan was for less than the student loan, and it had a higher minimum payment.

 So the car loan will be paid off in month 31.
 You’ll then finish off your student loans in month 33.

 This is a unique occurrence with the debt avalanche.

 Debt Avalanche vs. Debt Snowball

-Dana Sitar is a writer and editor at The Penny Hoarder.
+Dana Sitar is the branded content editor at The Penny Hoarder.
 Say hi and tell her a good joke on Twitter @danasitar.